DanielJonesEB/engineerbetter.com/_posts/2017-09-18-perpetual-motion-software-updates.markdown

 We wanted to be able to vertically scale the database, just like the workers.
 If you need a bigger database, you can now change the size of your RDS instance using the `--db-size` flag.

-## Cheaper
+## Cost efficiency

-We realised we were being too generous with your money.
-By reducing instance sizes of the bosh director, Concourse web node, and RDS and by removing the unnecessary load balancer, we've saved you about $90/mo in AWS costs.
+We realised we were being too generous with infrastructure.
+By reducing instance sizes of the bosh director, Concourse web node, RDS and by removing the unnecessary ELB, we've saved about $90/mo in AWS costs on the default deployment.

 ## All Regions